Department of English

 ENG 3307.
 Introduction to the Study of Film.

-This course provides an introduction to basic film terms and concepts, various theoretical approaches to the study of film, and to important debates within film theory.
-Its focus will include, but is not limited to, theories of spectatorship, the debate between formalism and realism, psychoanalytic and feminist theories, and cultural approaches to film.
-This course should be taken before other upper-division film courses.
-(MULT) (WI).
+This course provides an introduction to key basic film terms and concepts, to various theoretical approaches to the study of film, and to important debates within film theory.
+Its focus includes theories of spectatorship, the debate between formalism and realism, psychoanalytic and feminist theories, and cultural approaches to film.
+Emphasis is placed on understanding the interaction among film form, narrative, and viewer experience.
+By engaging with representative texts and theories, students develop foundational vocabulary and analytical skills necessary for advanced coursework in film and media studies.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Multicultural Content|Writing Intensive